Curricula and scheduling

 You can, however, choose to spread certificate work out over a period of multiple academic years if this is preferable for your schedule, your finances, or your learning style.
 This longer timeline is likely to be the most feasible choice if you are simultaneously pursuing a graduate degree at Catholic University or at another institution.

 Absolutely.
 And you are also welcome to take summer coursework, if it fits into your schedule.
-The certificate advisor will help you select your courses and track your progress.
+The graduate advisor will help you select your courses and track your progress.

 How much does it cost to earn a language certificate in this department?